binqbit/svpi/README.md

 - `svpi set/get --clipboard / -c`: Copy data to/from clipboard

+- `svpi --view / -v`: View the data in the terminal

 ## Export/Import Format

 Text file list of data with the following format: